nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    the number of students found will also be shown in the message box. <br>_Note: both the first and last name of the student will be checked, to see if the student's name consists of `Alex`._

     * Test case: `find -`, `find .`, `find '`<br>
       Expected: No student will be found since name should only contain alphanumeric characters and spaces.
+An update message showing that `No students found.` will also be displayed in the message box.

 #### Rostering

 1. Rostering a lesson by `LESSON_INDEX` while all students and lessons are being shown